MarioMoura/mariomoura.com/content/post/ssh-ask-pass.md

 - Encrypt the keys

-After the first 2 steps, every time that you try to decrypt/encrypt a key SSH will use your program, meaning that you wont have to type it.
+After the first 2 steps, every time that you try to decrypt/encrypt a key SSH will use your program, meaning that you won't have to type it.

 ### Creating an ASKPASS script
 Now, let us create a script to retrieve the ssh password.

-The only thing it needs to do is print out the password when ssh asks, so it could be any password manager `decrypt` command or even a `gpg --decrypt`.
+The only thing it needs to do is print out the password when ssh asks so it could be any password manager `decrypt` command or even a `gpg --decrypt`.
 In any case, create a script with that command:
 ```
 #!/bin/bash
-if echo "$1" | grep -q "Enter passphrase for key"
+if echo "$1" | grep -q -e "Enter passphrase for" -e "Enter same passphrase again"
 then
 	<command>
 else